xuankimtran/docs-1/pages/katalon-studio/docs/associated-ADO-Test-Case-IDs.md

 > * This Proof of Concept (PoC) is not ready for production use.
 We recommend using this PoC for evaluation purposes only.
 > * Download Katalon Studio version [8.1.1.alpha](https://github.com/katalon-studio/katalon-studio/releases/tag/v8.1.1.alpha).

-Katalon Studio provides the Data-Driven Testing method for test cases and supports test IDs mapping at test cases level in Azure DevOps (ADO).
+In Katalon Studio, you can enable an integration with Azure DevOps (ADO) to allow test runs and test results automatically being submitted to ADO.
 See [Integration with Azure DevOps Test Plans](https://docs.katalon.com/katalon-studio/docs/azure-devops-test-plans.html).

-Katalon Studio also supports submitting test results that include test iterations to ADO.
-However, running Data-Driven Test generates lots of results, especially when you run it with a large test data file.
-In that case, you might want to do the test ID mapping from the test data file to ADO so that you can quickly identify false lines in your test data.
+However, running a test in Katalon Studio can generate lots of results when you use the Data-driven Testing method.
+In that case, you might want to quickly identify data rows related to false test iterations.

-In this PoC, you can parameterize the test case variable in the ADO test case ID with the syntax `ado_id` and execute a test suite containing associated test cases.
-Each Katalon Studio iteration is now mapped to an ADO test case.

 > **What is an iteration?**
 >
 > A test case executes with a test data row is considered an iteration.

+In this PoC, we enhance the Data-driven Testing Report in ADO by support you to parameterize associated ADO test case IDs in Katalon Studio.

 ## Azure DevOps Test Case IDs Parameter